 Stephen Goldner will share with the Philadelphia Zoning Board of Adjustment Sept.
 19 his plan to build 16 twin homes at the abandoned Ivy Ridge Nursing home and create a new city street, Kingsley Court, at 5627 Ridge Ave.

-The developer initially approached the civic association in January 2012 to build the four-bedroom, 3.5 bath homes he planned to sell for around $320,000.
+The developer initially in January 2012 to build the four-bedroom, 3.5 bath homes he planned to sell for around $320,000.
 He needed zoning variances, as he planned to demolish all existing structures, subdivide the property into 32 separate lots, and build four-story homes (including a basement) that exceed the zoning permitted for the area.

 Neighbors raised concerns regarding traffic, increased parking and potential infringements on adjacent property owners' rights.
 Goldner met neighbors on-site, and hammered out details with the civic, city and Roxborough Development Corporation.
 Each home will contain a basement garage and parking pad.

-Despite the Philadelphia Planning Commission's recommendation to build Kingsley as a through-street from Ridge to Houghton streets, neighbors and the developer preferred keeping it a cul-de-sac, which became the final plans.
+Despite the Kingsley as a through-street from Ridge to Houghton streets, neighbors and the developer preferred keeping it a cul-de-sac, which became the final plans.

-In May, the civic associaiton approved plans with provisos it negotiated, including: a prohibition of left-hand turns onto Ridge Avenue from the court and construction homes facing Ridge with a brick facade.
+In May, with provisos it negotiated, including: a prohibition of left-hand turns onto Ridge Avenue from the court and construction homes facing Ridge with a brick facade.